amaysim-au/docker-codeclimate-test-reporter/README.md

 1. Add this repository to Code Climate
     1. Select "Open source"
     1. then "Add a repository"
+    > Skip this section if it is already there.
+However, you may need to commit a code change so that it sends a new code coverage.
 1. Get the "CC_TEST_REPORTER_ID"
     1. Go to "Settings"
     1. Go to "Test coverage"